Delaware Blue Coats

-The Delaware Blue Coats are an American professional basketball team in the NBA G League based in Wilmington, Delaware, and are affiliated with the Philadelphia 76ers.
+The Delaware Blue Coats are an American professional basketball team in the NBA G League based in Wilmington, Delaware.
+They are the G-League affiliates of the Philadelphia 76ers.
 The Blue Coats play their home games at Chase Fieldhouse.
+The Blue Coats are owned by Josh Harris and David Blitzer under Harris Blitzer Sports & Entertainment (HBSE), who also own the 76ers.

 The team was founded in 2007 as the Utah Flash and served as an affiliate to the Utah Jazz.
-In April 2013, the 76ers acquired the team and relocated it to Delaware, where it played as the Delaware 87ers (nicknamed the Sevens) until 2018.

-The 87ers moved to the Chase Fieldhouse in Wilmington, Delaware, in 2018 and were rebranded as the Delaware Blue Coats.
+In April 2013, the 76ers acquired the team and relocated it to Newark, Delaware, where it played as the Delaware 87ers (nicknamed the Sevens) until 2018.
+The team then moved to Wilmington and were rebranded as the Delaware Blue Coats.
+The team won the 2022–23 G League championship.